build-on-aws/content/posts/getting-started-with-opensearch-models/03-authoring-custom-connectors-opensearch/index.md

 ![neural search response](images/neural_search_response.png)
 Additionally, an ingestion pipeline can be created that allows for the embeddings to be generated as documents are written to OpenSearch.
 This allows OpenSearch to function as a vector database for generative AI applications, whilst storing the original attributes of the document in place.
 This is useful for RAG use-cases such as augmented chatbots and intelligent document retrieval.

 To do this, an ingestion pipeline is defined when the k-NN index is created.
-This pipeline maps a source attribute on the indexed document to a vector attribute of a specified size.
+This pipeline maps a source attribute on the indexed document to a vector attribute of a specified number of dimensions.
 In this example the “question” string attribute is being mapped to a “question_vector” vector attribute of size 384.
 The same approach works for other vector sizes, such as the 1536 shape used by [Amazon Bedrock’s Titan Embeddings](https://docs.aws.amazon.com/bedrock/latest/userguide/embeddings.html) model:

 ```
 PUT _ingest/pipeline/nlp-pipeline